 Step 6

-Fitting and follow-ups
+Fitting and ongoing support

 Once your appliance is ready, you’ll come in for a fitting.
 Ongoing follow-ups allow us to make adjustments as needed and ensure your appliance continues to support healthy breathing, reduce snoring, and improve sleep quality over time.
 We consider this an important part of our commitment to tending to your well-being.